Puerto Rican Football Federation: Youth national teams

-Professional Leagues
+Professional leagues

-Despite a very short history of professional football in the country, Puerto Rico has struggled to build and sustain a domestic football league.
-They have gone through many different iterations, finally landing on the Liga Puerto Rico that was founded in 2018.
+Despite a very short history of professional football in the island, Puerto Rico has struggled to build and sustain a domestic football league.
+They have gone through many different iterations, finally landing on the Liga Puerto Rico Pro that was founded in 2018.

 Men

-The Liga Puerto Rico (LPR) is the top division of football on the island of Puerto Rico.
+The Liga Puerto Rico Pro is the top division of football on the island of Puerto Rico.
 Its teams range widely in financial status with some able to pay semi-pro wages and others made up entirely of amateurs.
 The winner of the league earns a berth in the following CFU Club Championship.